 In 2004 Wallington wrote and directed an hour-long One News Insight documentary examining that year's floods in the lower North Island (Till the Cows Come Home).
 In 2009 he was creative producer on Saving Face, which looked at the pioneering work of Kiwi surgeons re-building the faces of WWI soldiers.

 In 2014 he moved in front of the camera to present DIY Defence for Māori Television, a look at the wackier examples of Aotearoa’s World War II home front defences, including the Semple tank.
-Wallington continues to produce from his Horowhenua base, where he breeds show dogs with his wife.
+Wallington continued to produce from his Horowhenua base, where he bred show dogs with his wife.

-Wallington is a regular media commentator on RNZ National.
-He is an outspoken critic of the state of contemporary current affairs journalism and has bemoaned the demise of long-form investigation onscreen, which he calls “now an almost extinct genre in New Zealand”.
+Wallington was a regular media commentator on RNZ National.
+He was an outspoken critic of the state of contemporary current affairs journalism, and bemoaned the demise of long-form investigation on-screen, which he called “now an almost extinct genre in New Zealand”.

-Shows that Wallington has executive produced have been awarded Qantas Media Awards (60 Minutes), an Australian UN Peace Prize (The 7.30 Report) and gongs at the New York International Festivals.
+Shows that Wallington executive produced won Qantas Media Awards (60 Minutes), an Australian UN Peace Prize (The 7.30 Report) and gongs at the New York International Festivals.

 In 2015 he gave the John O’Shea keynote address to the annual SPADA conference.
-He is currently working on an eight-part series for Māori Television on the NZ Parliament.
+He went on to work on an eight-part series for Māori Television on the NZ Parliament.

 Phil Wallington, 'SPADA15: the John O'Shea address' Screenz website.
 Accessed 12 November 2015.
 Accessed 26 February 2016